 According to Professor Solomon Schechter, "The genizah represents a combination of a room with sacred material and secular records office".
 After staying in Cairo 1896 a 1897 devoting his time to the study and research of this literature, Schechter able to extract near 100.000 pages.
 Later volumes published several classic with this item, but much has yet to be deciphered, organized, edited and published.
 The complex mosaic of paper that is the Genizah and its interpretation is a very complex process, and it still.
 A part of its fragility, something that complicates their interpretation is that the Jews of Fustat used to write in the vernacular, Arabic, with Hebrew characters, although sometimes they did the opposite; in Hebrew with Arabic characters.
 After the arrival of Spanish refugees, sometimes written in Ladino (the lost language of the Sephardic Jews) or documents are pure Castilian.

 At present most of these fragments are incomplete and contain many unknowns.
-Among the historical documents and literary treasures found in Cairo include a wealth of texts related to the history of Jews in Israel and Egypt since the time of the Islamic conquest to cross, and a wide variety of historical and cultural materials.
+Among the historical documents and literary treasures found in Cairo include a wealth of texts related to the history of Jews in Israel and Egypt since the time of the Islamic conquest until the Crusades, and a wide variety of historical and cultural materials.